 In a policy, you can define these access control features:

 - Acceptable use policy (AUP).
-Allows or blocks websites based on categories.
+Allows your organization to control access to websites based on categories.
+Like AVC, you configure AUP in the Access Control > AUP & Shadow IT tab.
 For more information, see Acceptable use policy.

 - Data loss prevention (DLP).
 Allows your organization to identify and block sensitive or confidential data that's uploaded to websites on the Internet.
 DLP scans data that’s posted over an HTTP or HTTPS connection.
 For more information, see Data loss prevention.

 - Access by File Type.
-Allows you to block or monitor the download of specific file types.
+Allows you to block or monitor the download or upload of specific file types.
 For more information, see Access by file type.